 - Choose the range of data to be exported

 - Select the Export to Excel button.

 Step 2: Import the Lists and Data

-- Go to the Gear icon, which you will find at the upper right side.
+- Go to the Gear icon, which you will find on the upper right side.
 Click it

-When it comes to export and import, QuickBooks is comfortable with the transfer of list type data, including customer lists, Chart of Accounts, etc. To be more precise, there might be instances where you are unable to import data from one QB file to another and this is where it is recommended to use the integrated way of transferring data, including setup information and other transactions.
+When it comes to exporting and importing QuickBooks is comfortable with the transfer of list-type data, including customer lists, Chart of Accounts, etc. To be more precise, there might be instances where you are unable to import data from one QB file to another and this is where it is recommended to use the integrated way of transferring data, including setup information and other transactions.

 To achieve that, you can follow the following steps:

-In case, you get stuck anywhere while following the steps, our QuickBooks ProAdvisor are always there to help.
-Call us on any time for instant assistance.
+In case, you get stuck anywhere while following the steps, our QuickBooks Experts is always there to help.
+Call us at any time for instant assistance.